How to Overcome Mediocrity and Finally Stand Out in Life

 After a while:

-- Motivation fades
+- Motivation starts to fade

-- Exhaustion builds
+- Exhaustion begins to build

-- Routines start to break down
+- Routines start falling apart

 book tip